In Memoriam

 Stephanie Ramadan

-Stephanie Ramadan is a research associate in genetic medicine at Weill Cornell Medicine in Qatar.
-Her research focuses on protein-protein interactions and novel method development.
+Stephanie Ramadan is an assistant professor in human biology at the University of Wisconsin–Green Bay.
+Her research focuses on protein–protein interactions and novel method development.
 She is an ASBMB Today volunteer contributor.

 Related articles